Zoo Licensing Act 1981

 - appropriate conservation measures would not be followed

 Applications to renew a licence will be considered no later than six months before the expiry of the existing licence.
 This is unless a shorter time period is allowed by the local authority.

 The Secretary of State, after consulting the local authority, may direct them to attach one or more conditions to a licence.

-The local authority may advise the Secretary of State that due to:
+The local authority may advise the Secretary of State that a licence is not required due to:

 - the small number of animals being kept in the zoo or

 - the small number of kinds of animals being kept in the zoo